secretstartups/handbook/content/handbook/leadership/1-1/suggested-agenda-format.md

 Remember that 1-1s are private meetings between a manager and their report, so consistency is secondary to effectiveness - please make sure to find a format that works for you and your team.

 The "hallway" section of the 1:1 agenda is the recommended agenda format for daily standups.
 At GitLab, daily standups exist to quickly align and accelerate an initiative.
 They are scheduled for a limited duration.
 We use the "1:1" agenda, because it helps to keep track of progress on key open items.
-These is less risk of important information being not lost from week to week as a net new agenda is not created.
+These is less risk of important information being lost from week to week, as a net new agenda is not created.

 ## Agenda headers